 Some car dealers offer their service to apply paint protection to your car.
 However, if you’re buying a new car, my advice is to refuse that offer from them.
 Car dealers often use the cheapest crap (sorry for the word) of waxes out there, yet they charge a lot for that.

 Why It’s Important to Wax a New Car

-- Car will look even better (shinier, glossy, cleaner), especially black painted vehicles
+- The car will look even better (shinier, glossy, cleaner), especially black cars.

-- Waxing your car will protect the paint from weather elements such as sun, rains, snow, etc.
+- Waxing your car will protect the paint from weather elements such as sun, rain, snow, etc.

-- It’s easier to wash and keep car clean if it’s waxed
+- It’s easier to wash and keep the car clean if it’s waxed.

 - You’ll protect paint from bird poop etchings, hard water spots, etc.